Violence Against Women Act (VAWA)

 VAWA Immigration Lawyers in Boston

 If you’re a non-citizen trapped in an abusive relationship with a U.S. citizen or permanent resident: we’ve got your back.
-At the Law Offices of Joshua Goldstein, our immigration lawyers have considerable experience preparing well-documented, winning VAWA self-petitions.
+At Goldstein Immigration Lawyers, our immigration lawyers have considerable experience preparing well-documented, winning VAWA self-petitions.
 We’ve successfully guided countless victims of domestic violence through this immigration process.
 We have insights into the VAWA process and can:

 - Evaluate the merits of your VAWA case and help you gauge whether filing a self-petition under the Violence Against Women Act is an appropriate form of relief; and

 - Help you find and resolve hidden problems and red flags that might only be apparent to an immigration lawyer with experience in VAWA cases